 Personality characteristics that often contribute to someone who may be an interdisciplinary researcher.
 You have to be curious enough to work with others in different disciplines but equally respect their expertise.
 Studies show that interdisciplinary researchers include greater creativity, increased the capacity for problem solving and innovation.5 13 14 This approach may produce more accessible and realistic knowledge which is of key interest to both academics and policymakers.8 It is essential to be team player, while also collaboratively working towards a common goal of addressing a difficult research question.
-There is a need to not only be open-minded and negotiate; but to have a degree of flexibility and tolerance of the other experts' ignorance about your own discipline, especially if your discipline is not the lead discipline in the not everyone is cut out to be an interdisciplinary researcher.
+There is a need to not only be open-minded and negotiate; but to have a degree of flexibility and tolerance of the other experts' ignorance about your own discipline, especially if your discipline is not the lead discipline in the interdisciplinary collaboration.
+Having excellent knowledge of your discipline while being able to think on your feet in team meetings, the interdisciplinarist would not be a purist (neither methodologically nor theoretically).
+In short, not everyone is cut out to be an interdisciplinary researcher.